polterguy/polterguy.github.io/index.md

 code, in addition to all the other things it helps you with.

 * [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - The Hyperlambda Hello World app
+* [Hyperlambda CRUD functions towards your database](/tutorials/database) - Using Hyperlambda to create, read, update and delete database records

 Below is more of a reference type of documentation.
 You'd probably want to start out with the above tutorial first though.